 EverybodyActive is a web-based platform which uses the principles of Cognitive Behavioural Therapy (CBT) to help users create lasting changes to how they incorporate physical activity into their everyday lives.
 Fostering positive associations and addressing the issues which stop people from being more active is often overlooked, but this is an essential part of EverybodyActive to ensure that behaviour change is sustainable in the long-term.

 People who are active and undertake regular physical activity are less at risk of developing complex health conditions, such as Type 2 diabetes, heart disease, stroke and depression.
-Locally this means a reduction early mortality rates and a reduced financial burden to the NHS and other local health and care services.
-Diabetes, one of the biggest long-term conditions that could be reduced from a healthier lifestyle, are costing Kirklees a combined direct health care cost of over £74 million a year.
+Locally this means a reduction in early mortality rates and a reduced financial burden to the NHS and other local health and care services.
+Diabetes, one of the biggest long-term conditions that could be reduced from a healthier lifestyle, is costing Kirklees a combined direct health care cost of over £74 million a year.

 This is why Kirklees Council has invested in ‘Everybody Active’, to support residents to improve their levels of physical activity and live healthier, fitter lives.